R-Thor/stunning-octo-barnacle/AI-Sandbox.md

 # AI Sandbox
 A dedicated Dev Container for local model servers, agent frameworks, and AI experimentation
+(Studio Architecture — Windows‑native, Podman‑only)

-The **AI Sandbox** is a core component of the Enterprise environment.
-It provides a fully isolated Dev Container designed specifically for running local model servers, experimenting with agent frameworks, and building AI-driven tools — all without contaminating project Dev Containers or the host system.
+The **AI Sandbox** is a core component of the Studio Architecture.
+It provides a fully isolated Dev Container designed specifically for running local model servers, experimenting with agent frameworks, and building AI‑driven tools — all without contaminating project Dev Containers or the Windows host.

 This document describes the purpose, structure, workflows, and model container orchestration of the AI Sandbox.